About the Authors

-Alexis is a PhD candidate in rhetoric at Carnegie Mellon University.
-She holds an MA in Teaching from The Johns Hopkins University and a BA in Government and English from Georgetown University.
+Alexis holds a PhD in rhetoric from Carnegie Mellon University, an MA in Teaching from The Johns Hopkins University, and a BA in Government and English from Georgetown University.
 Her research is on public sphere theory and the rhetoric of public policy, particularly arguments about charter schools and education reform.
 She is currently an assistant professor at the University of Massachusetts, Dartmouth.

-Matt is a PhD candidate in rhetoric at Carnegie Mellon University.
-He holds an MA in Linguistics from Temple University and a BA in English from Wilkes University.
+Matt holds a PhD rhetoric from Carnegie Mellon University, an MA in Linguistics from Temple University and a BA in English from Wilkes University.
 He researches epideictic rhetoric in consumer culture, and his dissertation examines the relationship between branding and consumer activism in the organic food industry.

-The four founding editors are graduate students in and alumni of the Rhetoric Program at Carnegie Mellon University.
+The four founding editors are alumni of the Rhetoric Program at Carnegie Mellon University.

 and our Illustrator

 Kate is a PhD student in Literary and Cultural Studies at Carnegie Mellon University.
 She holds an MA in English Literature and a BFA, with a concentration in painting, from the University of Cincinnati.
 Her current studies focus on science, anthropology and aesthetics in the Victorian period.

 Ashley Karlin, Carnegie Mellon University

 Justin Mando, Carnegie Mellon University